|Mr. William (Bill) A. Baker, Jr.|

 |The Honorable James A. Battle, Jr.|

-Mr. Battle, from Nichols, South Carolina, was elected in 2013 to the MUSC Board of Trustees as the lay representative from the Seventh Congressional District.
-Mr. Battle graduated from the Citadel in 1964 with a BS degree i and received an MBA from the University of South Carolina in 1967.
+Mr. Battle, from Nichols, SC, was elected in 2013 to the MUSC Board of Trustees as the lay representative from the Seventh Congressional District.
+Mr. Battle graduated from the Citadel in 1964 with a BS degree and received an MBA from the University of South Carolina in 1967.
 In 2009, he received a Doctorate of Humanities from Francis Marion University.
 He is co-owner of several businesses in Nichols and Mullins, SC.
-He previously served in the US Army in Vietnam as a First Lieutenant; was a banker at Wachovia Bank & Trust; was a financial consultant for Merrill Lynch; was an instructor at UNC-Pembroke and at Francis Marion University; was Trustee and CEO of the Safe Marketing, LLC a spinoff from J.R.
-Battle & Company.
+He previously served in the US Army in Vietnam as a First Lieutenant.
 He served as the President of the South Carolina Aquaculture Association from 1994-1997; was Chairman of the Marion County Hospital District from 1995-1996; was the Chairman of the Center for Marine & Wetland Studies at Coastal Carolina University and was appointed to the Francis Marion University Business School Advisory Board in the 1980’s.
 He served eight terms in the SC House of Representatives from 1997-2012.In 2002 and 2008 he was awarded the NFIB/S.C.
 Guardian of Small Business.
 He was also awarded Legislator of the Year by the Career & Technology Education Administration Division of the SC Association of School Administration.
 In 2011, he was appointed to the Executive Committee of the Northeastern Strategic Alliance, NESA, which is an economic development alliance for the Pee Dee Region of South Carolina.
 He also serves on the Science, Technology, Engineering & Math advisory board and the Marion County Healthcare Foundation Board.
-Mr. Battle and his wife, Katherine, reside in Nichols and their daughter, Elizabeth, is a family law attorney in Marion, South Carolina.
+Mr. Battle and his wife, Katherine, reside in Nichols and have one daughter.

 |Mr. William H. Bingham, Sr., PE|